Scandals lead to fundraising woes for top Virginia Democrats

 Gov. Ralph Northam, Lt.
 Gov. Justin Fairfax and Attorney General Mark Herring all posted anemic campaign finance reports Monday that are far below what their predecessors have raised at similar points in past election cycles.

-The trio was set to help use their name ID and fundraising prowess to help Democrats try and flip control of the General Assembly later this year before a several scandals erupted.
+The trio was set to help use their name recognition and fundraising prowess to help Democrats flip control of the General Assembly later this year before several scandals erupted.
 Now it's unclear what kind of financial help they can bring.

-"When campaigns come looking for cash this fall, there just won't be any," said Republican Party of Virginia spokesman John March.
+"When campaigns come looking for cash this fall, there just won't be any," said John March, spokesman for the Republican Party of Virginia.

-Northam first admitted then denied that he'd appeared in a racist photo that surfaced in his medical school yearbook.
+Northam first admitted, then denied that he'd appeared in a racist photo that surfaced in his medical school yearbook.
 He did say he wore blackface in the 1980s while dressed as Michael Jackson at a dance competition.
-Herring later admitted to wearing blackface in college, just days after calling for Northam to resign.
-And two women came forward with allegations that Fairfax sexually assaulted them several years ago, allegations he denies.
-They each have resisted calls to resign.
+Herring later admitted to wearing blackface in college, just days after calling for Northam to resign and after rumors of his own action began swirling in the capital.
+Two women came forward with allegations that Fairfax sexually assaulted them several years ago, allegations he denies.
+All three politicians have resisted calls to resign.

 All 140 legislative seats are up for grabs this year, when there are only three other states having legislative elections.
 Virginia is the only one where Democrats have a reasonable chance of flipping control of the legislature, and the contests will be closely watched as possible bellwethers for the 2020 election cycle.